 In 2008, Vladimir founded his Chicago-based architecture and design studio.
 He has also held teaching appointments at the School of the Art Institute of Chicago and Illinois Institute of Technology College of Architecture, where he continuous to teach today.

-Today he is working on growing a successful architecture practice while enjoying the intricacies of being an educator and a dad.
+Today he is working on growing a successful architecture practice while enjoying the intricacies of being a husband and a dad.